yaseen-asaliya/Linux_Task_1/README.md

 # usermod -g TrainingGroup user1
 ```

-* Create user2 and user3
+* Create user2 and user3, and set password for them, and set them in admin group
 ```
 # adduser user2
 # adduser user3